nxrighthere/ENet-CSharp/README.md

 `Peer.PacketsLost` returns a total number of packets that considered lost during the connection based on retransmission logic.

+`Peer.PacketsThrottle` return a ratio of packets throttle depending on conditions of the connection to the peer.

 `Peer.BytesSent` returns a total number of bytes sent during the connection.

 `Peer.BytesReceived` returns a total number of bytes received during the connection.